OWASP/www-project-mobile-top-10/2016-risks/m1-improper-platform-usage.md

 2. **Violation of convention or common practice.** Not all best practices are codified in manufacturer guidance.
 In some instances, there are de facto best practices that are common in mobile apps.

-3. **Unintentional Misuse.** Some apps intend to do the right thing, but actually get some part of the implementation wrong.
+3. **Unintentional Misuse.** Some apps intend to do the right thing but get some part of the implementation wrong.
 This could be a simple bug, like setting the wrong flag on an API call, or it could be a misunderstanding of how the protections work.

 Failures in the platform's permission models fall into this category.
-For example, if the app requests too many permissions or the wrong permissions, that is best categorised here.
+For example, if the app requests too many permissions or the wrong permissions, that is best categorized here.

 # How Do I Prevent 'Improper Platform Usage'?

-Secure coding and configuration practices must be used on server-side of the mobile application.
+Secure coding and configuration practices must be used on the server-side of the mobile application.
 For specific vulnerability information, refer to the OWASP Web Top Ten or Cloud Top Ten projects.

 # Example Attack Scenarios

 Because there are several platforms, each with hundreds or thousands of APIs, the examples in this section only scratch the surface of what is possible.

 **App Local Storage Instead of Keychain** The iOS Keychain is a secure storage facility for both app and system data.
 On iOS, apps should use it to store any small data that has security significance (session keys, passwords, device enrolment data, etc.).
-A common mistake is to store such items in app local storage.
-Data stored in app local storage is available in unencrypted iTunes backups (e.g., on the user's computer).
+A common mistake is to store such items in-app local storage.
+Data stored in-app local storage is available in unencrypted iTunes backups (e.g., on the user's computer).
 For some apps, that exposure is inappropriate.

-Below, you can see that there are many risks and vulnerabilities that you must mitigate in order to satisfy M1:
+Below, you can see that there are many risks and vulnerabilities that you must mitigate to satisfy M1:

 ![Cloud Top 10 Risks](https://wiki.owasp.org/images/f/fd/CloudTT_thum.png) <br />